bartificer/programming-by-stealth/docs/pbs11.md

 ## Tables in HTML

 Tables have been a part of the HTML spec for a long time, and they have changed a lot over time.
-As with everything else in this series, we’re only going to look at the correct way to do tables in HTML 5, we’re going to ignore all the obsolete ways tables were done in older versions of HTML.
+As with everything else in this series, we’re only going to look at the correct way to do tables in HTML 5.
+We’re going to ignore all the obsolete ways tables were done in older versions of HTML.

 The `<table>` tag is used to define a table.
-A table consists of a number of regions, defined by tags, some of which are optional, and some of which are not.
-The order these tags appear inside the table is not optional.
+A table consists of a number of regions, defined by tags.
+Some of these are optional and some are not.
+The order in which these tags appear inside the table is not optional.
 The following are the four regions of a table, listed in the order they must appear within the `<table>` tag:

 1.  `<caption>` (optional) – a title or caption for the table
 2.  `<thead>` (optional) – one or more rows of column headers